Nick Sorensen

-Nicholas Carl Sorensen (born July 31, 1978) is an American football coach and former safety who is a defensive assistant for the San Francisco 49ers.
-He played college football at Virginia Tech and signed with the Miami Dolphins as an undrafted free agent in 2001.
+Nicholas Carl Sorensen (born July 31, 1978) is an American professional football coach and former safety who is currently the special teams coordinator for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Virginia Tech Hokies.

-High school years
+Sorensen signed with the Miami Dolphins as an undrafted free agent in 2001 and played for 10 seasons in the NFL with the St. Louis Rams, Jacksonville Jaguars and Cleveland Browns before retiring.
+Sorensen joined the Seattle Seahawks as their assistant special teams coach in 2013 and coached their secondary from 2017 to 2020.
+Sorensen also served as the special teams coordinator for the Jacksonville Jaguars in 2021 before joining the San Francisco 49ers as a defensive assistant in 2022 and served as the defensive pass game specialist & nickels coach in 2023 before being named their defensive coordinator in 2024.

+Early life

 Sorensen lived in Vienna, Virginia and attended George C. Marshall High School.
-He lettered three seasons, each, in football, basketball, and baseball.
+He lettered three seasons each, in football, basketball, and baseball.

 He threw for 1,925 yards and 23 touchdowns during his football career and rushed for 604 yards and 10 touchdowns.

-He was inducted into the George C. Marshall Athletic Hall of Fame, which includes other NFL players Keith Lyle and Mike McCrary.
+Sorensen was inducted into the George C. Marshall Athletic Hall of Fame, which includes other NFL players Keith Lyle and Mike McCrary.